Topics Map > Campus Services > E-Learning > Canvas

 Consider adding resources to the homepage of your course to help reduce confusion and anxiety about the publisher DLT you have chosen to use.
 You may also wish to post an announcement in Canvas a few days prior to the start of your course, directing students to the DLT and encouraging them to begin exploring the tool.

 Be sure to explain to your students how you will use the eText or DLT throughout the semester.
+You can also include language in your syllabus, if you so desire.
+Sample syllabus language can be found here.
 Promote early engagement with and navigation in the DLT in a manner that reflects your expectations throughout the semester.

 If needed, printed loose-leaf copies of some courses’ texts will also be available for an additional charge at the UW Bookstore as long as the student has not opted out.
 Check the UW Bookstore’s website to see which texts are available for purchase.